tarantool/doc/doc/book/admin/access_control.rst

 Users
 ~~~~~

-A user is a person or program that interacts with a Tarantool instance.
+A user identifies a person or program that interacts with a Tarantool instance.
 There might be different types of users, for example:

-*   A database administrator is responsible for the overall management and administration of a database.
+*   A database administrator responsible for the overall management and administration of a database.
     An administrator can create other users and grant them specified privileges.
-*   A regular user has limited access to certain data and stored functions.
-For example, such users can be used to let :ref:`connectors <index-box_connectors>` communicate to a database.
+*   A user with limited access to certain data and stored functions.
+    Such users can get their privileges from the database administrator.
 *   Users used in communications between Tarantool instances.
 For example, such users can be created to maintain replication and sharding in a Tarantool cluster.

 There are two built-in users in Tarantool:

-*   'admin' is a user with all available administrative permissions.
+*   ``admin`` is a user with all available administrative permissions.
-    If the connection uses an :ref:`admin-console port <admin-security>`, the current user is 'admin'.
+    If the connection uses an :ref:`admin-console port <admin-security>`, the current user is ``admin``.
-    For example, 'admin' is used when connecting to the instance using :ref:`tt connect <tt-connect>` locally using the instance name:
+    For example, ``admin`` is used when connecting to an instance using :ref:`tt connect <tt-connect>` locally using the instance name:

     ..  code-block:: console

         $ tt connect app:instance001

-    To allow remote :ref:`binary port <admin-security>` connections using the 'admin' user, you need to :ref:`set a password <access_control_user_changing_passwords>`.
+    To allow remote :ref:`binary port <admin-security>` connections using the ``admin`` user, you need to :ref:`set a password <access_control_user_changing_passwords>`.

-*   'guest' is a user with minimum permissions used by default for remote :ref:`binary port <admin-security>` connections.
+*   ``guest`` is a user with minimum permissions used by default for remote :ref:`binary port <admin-security>` connections.
-    For example, 'guest' is used when connecting to the instance using :ref:`tt connect <tt-connect>` using the IP address and port without specifying the name of a user:
+    For example, ``guest`` is used when connecting to an instance using :ref:`tt connect <tt-connect>` using the IP address and port without specifying the name of a user:

     ..  code-block:: console